Loading Events

 Mr. Dudley is a graduate of Whitman College and has completed fellowships at UC Berkeley’s Knight Digital Media Center and the East-West Center.
 His extensive experience across news, opinion, and advocacy provides him with unique insight into the evolving business models and industry challenges facing local newspapers.

-PANELIST AND SPEAKER – AMY JEFFRIES, KNKX Public Radio
+PANELIST & SPEAKER – AMY JEFFRIES, KNKX Public Radio

 Amy Jeffries is the Assistant News Director at KNKX Public Radio, a position she has held since joining the station’s leadership team.
 In this role, she oversees daily news operations and investigative reporting, contributing to a newsroom that recently earned the 2024 national Edward R. Murrow Award for Overall Excellence.